NannaOlympicBroadcast/tuya-mcp-sdk/mcp-python/README.md

 ## 2. Quick Start
 **Prerequisites:**
-> - The machine has Python 3.10+ environment for Python development.
+> - The machine has Python 3.10+ environment for Python development and pip >= 21.3.
 > - Install imagesnap (optional, required for demonstrating computer photography control)

 - Checkout source code